CloudVeneto/CVUserGuide/source/ManagingStorage.rst

 Ephemeral storage exists only for the life of a virtual machine instance.
-It will persist across reboots of the guest operating system but when the instance is deleted so is the associated storage.
+It persists across reboots of the guest operating system but when the instance is deleted so is the associated storage.
 The size of the ephemeral storage is defined in the virtual machine flavor.